Unleash/unleash/docs/api/admin/tags-api.md

 title: /api/admin/tags
 ---

 > In order to access the admin API endpoints you need to identify yourself.
-If you are using the `insecure` authentication method, you may use [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) to identify yourself.
+Unless you're using the `none` authentication method, you'll need to [create an ADMIN token](../token.md) and add an Authorization header using the token.

 ### Create a new tag